awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

 }
 ```

 The following example demonstrates the syntax for a Docker container that specifies a GPU requirement\.
-This container uses 2 GPUs, runs the `nvidia-smi` utility and then exits\.
+This container uses 2 GPUs, runs the `nvidia-smi` utility, and then exits\.

 ```
 {